A Novel Plug-and-Play Approach for Adversarially Robust Generalization: Additional Details for Section : Real-World Experiments

 \paragraph{Gaussian Graphical models:} For this task, we use the publicly available Cancer Genome Atlas \href{http://tcga-data.nci.nih.gov/tcga/}{(TCGA)} dataset.
 The dataset contains gene expression data for 171 genes.
-We chose breast cancer (590 samples) for training and ovarian cancer (590 samples) for testing to create an out-of-distribution scenario.
+We chose breast cancer (590 samples) for training and ovarian cancer (590 samples) for testing.
 The adversarial perturbation for robust learning in the proposed method was supplied from Theorem \ref{thm:Gaussmdl_l2} and Theorem \ref{thm:Gaussmdl_linf}.
 We compare the training approaches based on the log-likelihood of a test set from the learned precision matrices.
-The log-likelihood is reported to be the largest for our proposed approach for the Euclidean and entry-wise $\ell_\infty$ norm constraints. \paragraph{Matrix Completion:} For this problem, we use the publicly available \href{https://www.kaggle.com/datasets/netflix-inc/netflix-prize-data}{Netflix Prize} dataset \cite{bennett2007netflix}.
+The log-likelihood is reported to be the largest for our proposed approach for the Euclidean and entry-wise $\ell_\infty$ norm constraints.

+In the experiments for minimizing the loss function, we did $100$ GD iterations with step size at $j^{\text{th}}$ iteration as $\eta_j = \frac{0.1}{\sqrt{j}}$, perturbation budget of $\epsilon = 2$ and $\epsilon = 0.05$ for Euclidean and infinity norm constraint respectively.
+In the inner maximization defined in Eq. \eqref{eq:Graph_lpconst1}, we perform $5$ iterations of PGD and TRADES.

+\paragraph{Matrix Completion:} For this problem, we use the publicly available \href{https://www.kaggle.com/datasets/netflix-inc/netflix-prize-data}{Netflix Prize} dataset.
 We chose the 1500 users and 500 movies with most ratings.
 We randomly assigned the available user/movie ratings to the training and testing sets.
-As the users can be from any location, age, gender, nationality and movies can also have different genres, language, or actors, this generates an instance of the out-of-distribution scenario.
-Training was performed using the three approaches.
+As the users can be from any location, age, gender, nationality and movies can also have different genres, language, or actors.
+Training was performed using the six approaches.
 In our method, $\mathbf{\Delta}^{\star}$ was chosen using Theorem \ref{thm:mat_compl_fro} and Corollary \ref{cor:matrixcompl_linf}.
 We use the MSE metric on the test set which is reported to be the lowest for our proposed method.

+In the experiments for minimizing the loss function, we did $100$ GD iterations with step size at $j^{\text{th}}$ iteration as $\eta_j = \frac{0.1}{\sqrt{j}}$, perturbation budget of $\epsilon = 3000$ and $3$ for Frobenius norm constraint and entry-wise $\ell_{\infty}$ constraint respectively.
+In the inner maximization defined in Eq. \eqref{eq:mat_compl_1}, we perform $5$ iterations of PGD and TRADES.